codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 - **AI Solutions Portal**: I noticed the profile URL of the website contained an ID parameter.
 I changed the value manually in the browser and gained unauthorized access to the admin profile—classic IDOR.
 Flag captured.
 - **CorpDocs**:  This was a Broken Access Control exploit challenge.
 To be more specific Insecure Direct Access to Admin Interface.
 I discovered an `/admin` endpoint via a gobsuter brute force.
 Accessed it directly via my browser and there was the flag.
-- **“In the ResetRealm challenge, I discovered that the password reset tokens were based on predictable values—likely using timestamps.**
+- **“In the ResetRealm challenge, I discovered that the password reset tokens were based on predictable values—likely using timestamps.**  so I tried to prove my th
 	**I registered a test user, triggered a password reset, then inspected the server’s response headers.
 The `Date` header looked suspicious, so I converted it to a UNIX timestamp and tried combining it with the username using MD5—but the hash didn’t match.**
 	**So instead, I requested a reset for the `admin` user and the system actually returned a full reset link!
 I used it to reset the admin password, logged in successfully, and found the flag hidden in the dashboard source code.”**
 - **ScriptServe**: I started with basic uploads, but when they failed, I moved to discovery.
 I fuzzed the /preview endpoint using FFUF and eventually retrieved a file named `flag.txt` directly from the server.
 It taught me that even secure-looking upload systems can leak if endpoints aren’t protected properly.”